 3. How Do I Use A Rinse Aid?

+It’s not difficult at all.
+Actually, using a rinse aid is just as easy as using detergent.
+In fact, you pretty much use a rinse aid the exact same way.
 Rinse aid dispensers are conveniently located on or next to your dishwasher’s detergent dispenser.
-Just fill the chamber to the maximum level, and close it.
+Just fill the chamber to the maximum level, close it, and begin your cycle.
 The rinse aid will automatically dispense during the final rinse cycle.
+That’s it.
+That’s all the extra time and effort using a rinse aid requires.

 4. Still See Something On Your Dishes?

-Check to see if your dishwasher comes with dispenser settings.
+If so, there’s no need to panic.
+Just check to see if your dishwasher comes with dispenser settings.
+Many of them do.
 If cloudy spots, streaks or water marks still exist after a cycle, try increasing the dispenser setting.
 If you notice smears of foam, select a lower dispenser setting.
-You’ll learn the correct amount after a couple cycles.
-If the problem persists, refer to your owner’s manual.
+It may take a couple of cycles to learn the correct amount of rinse aid to use, but you’ll get it right.
+If after trying a rinse aid a few times you still see water spots or filmy residue on your dishes, refer to your dishwasher’s owner’s manual.

 That was a spot-on tutorial with a spot-off solution.
-We recommend refilling your rinse aid dispenser once a month.
+We recommend refilling your rinse aid dispenser once a month to make sure you get squeaky clean, spot-free dishes.